Trump must pay $83.3 million for defaming E. Jean Carroll, jury says

 "He continued to defame Ms. Carroll even as this trial was ongoing," Kaplan said.

 Kaplan — who is not related to Lewis Kaplan, the judge overseeing the case — then asked the jury to award Carroll at least $24 million in compensatory damages.
-She walked the jury through the first statements Trump made in 2019, and the many times he has repeated his claims — that he's ever met Carroll, that she isn't his "type," that he didn't assault her and that the case is a "hoax" — since then, including some as recently as this week.
+She walked the jury through the first statements Trump made in 2019, and the many times he has repeated his claims — that he's never met Carroll, that she isn't his "type," that he didn't assault her and that the case is a "hoax" — since then, including some just days earlier.

 "Those false denials and attacks continued while you were in this courtroom … while you were sitting in those seats," Kaplan said, before showing a clip of a press conference Trump held last week, when he again lashed out at Carroll.

-Then she showed a recent Truth Social post in which Trump promised to deny the allegations "a thousand times."
+Then she showed a recent Truth Social post in which Trump vowed to deny the allegations "a thousand times."

 "A thousand times, are you kidding me?"
 Kaplan said.
 "He's prepared to do it 1,000 times unless you make him stop."